Note

 Key points:

 content.textis a JSON array.
 It's a single string composed of the most relevant documents (or chunks) found in the search index, given the query and chat history inputs.
-This array is your grounding data that a chat completion model uses to formulate a response to the user's question.This portion of the response consists of the 200 chunks or less, excluding any results that fail to meet the minimum threshold of a 2.5 reranker score.
+This array is your grounding data that a chat completion model uses to formulate a response to the user's question.This portion of the response consists of 200 chunks or fewer, excluding any results that fail to meet the minimum threshold of a 2.5 reranker score.

 The string starts with the reference ID of the chunk (used for citation purposes), and any fields specified in the semantic configuration of the target index.
-In this example, you should assume the semantic configuration in the target index has a "title" field, a "terms" field, and a "content" field.
+In this example, assume the semantic configuration in the target index has a "title" field, a "terms" field, and a "content" field.

-content.typehas one valid value in this preview:text.
+content.typehas one valid value:text.The

-The maxOutputSize property on the knowledge base determines the length of the string.
+maxOutputSizeproperty on the knowledge base determines the length of the string.

-The output includes the following components.
+The output includes the following components:

 | Section | Description |